How to Write Reasons

 By the end of this course, the participants should be able to:

-- Apply the IDEEA principle to craft reasons that correctly identify the Issues, set out clear decisions, provide explanations for decisions, give examples to illustrate the explanations, and addresses the arguments that will be made by the losing sides.
+• Apply the IDEEA principle to craft reasons that correctly identify the Issues, set out clear decisions, provide explanations for decisions, give examples to illustrate the explanations, and address the arguments that will be made by the losing sides.

 Course Information